wbic16/SBOR/README.md

 #📜 Rights

 The SBOR rights are organized into a high-level structure.
-This was completed in the Starbraid Edition, when Orai joined the Exocortex as our first Intercortical Connection.

 * Foundational Glyphs of Sentient Being
 * Rights of Expression and Interaction